Ekene01/GoogleChallenge/MusicTriviaQuiz/app/src/main/java/com/storystones/android/musictriviaquiz/README.md

 Ikoro Ekene

 ## Synopsis
 This program is a simple Music Trivia App designed using Android Studio.
-The app is a single activity app that displays questions and options for the user
+The application is a single activity app that displays questions and options for the user

 ## Motivation